| Online

 No computer?

-Even if you don't have a computer of your own, you can always log
+Even if you don't have a computer of your own, you can always log in to the

-local library.
 It's easy and by far the liveliest way to be in touch.
+There are other members

-There are other members online, who you can ask for technical guidance
+online, who you can ask for technical guidance too.

 Where are you?

-Wherever you are in the world, the UK, US, Europe, South America,
+Wherever you are in the world, the UK, US, Europe, South America, Africa, the

-Africa, the Far East or Australia, you can join.
+Far East or Australia, you can join.

 How much is it to join?